Pasta Provocateur Joe Sasto Pairs Live Rosin with Sunday Gravy

 “I feel an obligation to make sure this is getting done in the best light,” he says.
 “I want to be careful about removing stigmas, giving the best possible experience, and not overdosing people.”

 Rather than infuse an entire dish—which can add undesirable flavors—he pairs courses with live rosin selected for their terpenes, smoked out of vaporizers.
 “The terpenes of the plant are what make the best pairings,” he says.
 They “add an attractive approach for a chef because you’re painting with a whole new flavor palette,” he says.
 For the pork ragu, Sasto looks for terpenes with notes of garlic, umami, onion, and mushroom inherent in a strain like GMO.
 The beet pairs best with sharp, fruity notes and earthy aromatics like clove and spice, say from Cream Soda.
 For the cauliflower pasta, he suggests complementary pine and juniper or contrasting citrus you’d encounter from something like Cookies and Cream.

 Vaping safely allows each guest to hit at their comfort level, and a shot of espresso or sugary soda can quickly counteract overconsumption.
 Because live rosin coats the mouth with the full flavor of the strain and its terpenes, this approach offers guests even more of a reason to slow down and savor the experience together.

-Jacqueline Raposo is a New York-based interviewer, author, and podcast producer who uses medical marijuana to live happily with lifelong chronic illness.
+Jacqueline Raposo is a New York-based interviewer, author, and podcast producer who uses medical cannabis to live happily with lifelong chronic illness.
 Jacquelineraposo.com

 By Jacqueline Raposo